amiraabouhadid/TicTacToe/README.md

 - GitHub
 - Git

+### Rspec
+- To run the tests in the main_rspec.rb file run rspec in the terminal.

 ### Setup
 Clone repository from github to your local drive by following these steps:
 - Go to the main page of the repository